Silver In Each Time Frame, And A $27 Medium-Term Target

 Long Term

-With price pulling back in a very long term uptrend, the long term question is where will the decline end?
+With price pulling back in a very long-term uptrend, the long-term question is where will the decline end?

-On some shorter timeframes, the trend from the 2011 looks bearish, but this long term (monthly) logarithmic chart shows a more bullish picture.
+On some shorter time frames, the trend from 2011 looks bearish, but this long-term (monthly) logarithmic chart shows a more bullish picture.

-Prices found support on the 200 month moving average and broke the downtrend channel.
-This doesn't necessarily mean prices have bottomed - in time another decline could form and make a brief new low - but it does mean in the medium term prices should stabilize and move higher to retrace the first decline.
+Prices found support on the 200-month moving average and broke the downtrend channel.
+This doesn't necessarily mean prices have bottomed - in time another decline could form and make a brief new low - but it does mean in the medium term, prices should stabilize and move higher to retrace the first decline.

 Medium Term

 Once a downtrend channel breaks, the expectation is for higher prices.
-How high and by what path are somewhat of an educated guess, and to help with this I look for historical examples and logical areas to test.
+How high and by what path are somewhat of an educated guess, and to help with this, I look for historical examples and logical areas to test.

 Historical examples are particularly useful as they show what has happened under comparative positioning and sentiment.
 They carry no bias.
 The chart below shows one such example.